Machine Explanations and Human Understanding: Human Understanding without Explanations

-In comparison, when $\yhat$ is not shown (e.g., an auditor tries to extrapolate the model prediction), recall $\humany \equiv Y$ in emulation tasks, so $\humany$ can affect $\humanyhat$ and $\humanu$.
-As shown in \figref{fig:decision_tree}e, the connection between $\humanyhat$ and $\humanu$ remains unclear.
 In discovery tasks, when $\yhat$ is shown (\figref{fig:decision_tree}f), $\humanyhat \equiv \yhat$.
-The relationships between $\humany$ and $\humanu$, however, remain unclear and can be potentially shaped by further information such as machine explanations.
-When $\yhat$ is not shown (\figref{fig:decision_tree}g), we do not receive any new information in discovery tasks.
+However, the relationships between $\humany$ and $\humanu$ remain unclear and can be potentially shaped by further information such as machine explanations.
+When $\yhat$ is not shown (\figref{fig:decision_tree}g), no information can be used to update the causal diagram in discovery tasks.
 Therefore, \figref{fig:decision_tree}g is the same as the base diagram where all interactions between local understandings are possible, which highlights the fact that no insights about human understandings can be derived without any assumption or intervention.

-\para{Implications.} Our framework reveals the underlying mechanism of human local understanding with two important conditions: 1) knowing the \taskboundary; and 2) showing machine predictions \yhat.
-Such conditions allow us to rule out connections between human understanding of \foundation variables.
-For example, in emulation with prediction shown, the relationship between all variables is simplified to a deterministic state.
+\paragraph{Implications.} Our framework reveals the underlying mechanism of human local understanding with two important conditions: 1) knowing the \taskboundary; and 2) showing machine predictions \yhat.
+Such conditions allow us to disambiguate connections between human understanding of \foundation variables.
+For example, in emulation with prediction shown (\figref{fig:decision_tree}d), the relationship between all variables is simplified to a deterministic state.

 Another implication is that we need to make explicit assumptions in order to make claims such as human performance improves because human understanding of the \errorboundary is better (i.e., humans place appropriate trust in model predictions).
-Because there exist dashed links between variables, for example, in discovery tasks with prediction shown, we can not tell whether it is $\humany\rightarrow\humanu$ or $\humanu \rightarrow \humany$, nor can we tell from observational data without making assumptions.
-The alternative hypothesis to ``appropriate trust $\rightarrow$ improved task performance'' is that $\yhat$ directly improves human understanding of the \taskboundary.
-In these ambiguous cases, the role of explanations can be seen as shaping which scenario is more likely, and it is critical to make the assumptions explicit to support causal claims.
+As there exist ambiguous links between variables, for example, in discovery tasks with prediction shown (\figref{fig:decision_tree}f), we can not tell whether it is $\humany\rightarrow\humanu$ or $\humanu \rightarrow \humany$, nor can we tell from experimental data without making assumptions.
+The alternative hypothesis to ``appropriate trust $\rightarrow$ improved task performance'' is that $\yhat$ directly improves human understanding of the \taskboundary directly (i.e., ``model predictions $\rightarrow$ improved task performance'').
+In these ambiguous cases, explanations may shape which scenario is more likely, and it is critical to make the assumptions explicit to support causal claims drawn from experiments.